SerenityOS/serenity/Documentation/Patterns.md

 "intrusive" when each element holds the metadata that tracks the element's membership in the data structure.
-In the case of a list, this means that every element in an intrusive linked list has a node embedded inside of it.
+In the case of a list, this means that every element in an intrusive linked list has a node embedded inside it.
 The main advantage of intrusive data structures is you don't need to worry about handling out of memory (OOM) on insertion into the data structure.
 This means error handling code is much simpler than say, using a `Vector` in environments that need to be durable